 May you have all the impact and success that your determination and drive warrant!

 I love and am quite obsessed with the cycle of learning, applying, and teaching.
-This blog is my place to exercise this passion while fulfilling my purpose to empower.
+This blog is my place to exercise this passion while fulfilling my purpose to activate knowing and choice.